pebxcvi/PSHomeCacheExtractor/README.md

 ...
 ## Overview

 For each data file within a PlayStation®Home Cache, there is an associated "INF" file of the same name.
-Each INF file includes the data file’s original path, file name, and, in many cases, a date.
+Each INF file includes the data file's original path, file name, and, in many cases, a date.

 Some INF files are encrypted, while others from older versions of PlayStation®Home are already decrypted.